-COVID-19 has dramatically reduced travel, which has had an unprecedented adverse impact on the hotel industry.
-As a result, the COVID-19 pandemic has had, and is expected to continue to have, a significant adverse effect on the operating results of our hotel properties, which depend primarily upon revenues driven by business and leisure travel, and on our business, financial performance and operating results.
-Since March 2020, we have experienced a significant decline in bookings, occupancy and revenues across our hotel properties, which we expect to continue for an indefinite period of time.
-Our hotel properties have operated at a property net operating loss since the outbreak of COVID-19, which has had an adverse impact on our results of operations and cash flow from operations.
-In addition, we have reduced certain services and amenities at our hotel properties.
-Although all of our hotel properties are currently open and operational, we may be required, or elect, to temporarily suspend operations at one or more of our hotel properties in the future depending on the length and severity of the COVID-19 pandemic and its related effects.
-If operations at any of our hotel properties are suspended, we cannot give any assurance as to when operations at such hotel properties will resume at a full or reduced level.
+COVID-19 dramatically reduced travel, which had an unprecedented adverse impact on the hotel industry.
+As a result, the COVID-19 pandemic had a significant adverse effect on the operating results of our hotel properties, which depend primarily upon revenues driven by business and leisure travel, and on our business, financial performance and operating results.
+Since March 2020, we experienced a significant decline in bookings, occupancy and revenues across our hotel properties.
+Our hotel properties operated at a property net operating loss since the outbreak of COVID-19, which had an adverse impact on our results of operations and cash flow from operations.
+In addition, we reduced certain services and amenities at our hotel properties.

 Each of our hotel properties is subject to a mortgage loan secured by our ownership interest in the property.
 If we are unable to service the mortgage loan secured by a hotel property due to decreased revenues generated by such property, the lender with respect to such mortgage loan may initiate foreclosure procedures with respect to the property or initiate other available remedies.
-As of the date of this Quarterly Report, we are current with respect to the payments due under the mortgage loans secured by our hotel properties or are in compliance with the modified terms of certain mortgage loans as agreed to with the lenders and other accommodations.
-As discussed in Note 4, "Debt," to the consolidated financial statements included in this Quarterly Report, certain lenders have agreed to limited loan modifications, including temporary deferrals of interest and principal payments and agreements to forbear the enforcement of default remedies available under the terms of the loan documents.
-As of the date of this Quarterly Report, no lenders have accelerated the maturity of any of the loans secured by our properties or initiated foreclosure procedures with respect to any of our properties.
+As of the date of this Quarterly Report, we are current with respect to the payments due under the mortgage loans secured by our hotel properties or are in compliance with the modified terms of certain mortgage loans and other accommodations as agreed to with the lenders.
+As discussed in Note 4, "Debt," to the consolidated financial statements included in this Quarterly Report, certain lenders agreed to limited loan modifications, including temporary deferrals of interest and principal payments and agreements to forebear the enforcement of default remedies available under the terms of the loan documents.
+As of the date of this Quarterly Report, no lenders accelerated the maturity of any of the loans secured by our properties or initiated foreclosure procedures with respect to any of our properties.
 However, there can be no guarantee that the lenders will continue to agree to further loan modifications or accommodations and will not elect to exercise the remedies available to them under the loan documents, including acceleration or foreclosure actions.
 The exercise of any such remedies by a lender will have an adverse effect on our financial condition and results of operations and will impair our ability to resume the payment of distributions to our stockholders.